How bowel screening works

 2. Invitation and test kit

-The invitation letter and test kit have detailed instructions that tell you how to do the bowel screening test.
+A few weeks later, you will get your invitation and test kit in the mail.
+Detailed instructions are included to explain how to do the bowel screening test.

 3. Do the test and send it back